satansdeer/satansdeer.github.com/content/legacy-posts/top-git-tools/index.md

 Another neat feature of having you commits well organized and having descriptive messages - is that you'll now be able to generate your [changelog](https://keepachangelog.com/en/1.0.0/) automatically.

-So you'll be able to track notable changes to your project at basically zero cost.
+So you'll be able to track notable changes to your project at zero cost.

 ## CommitLint